Romy London

 ingredients for matcha latte in a blender as see from

-Option 2: Using a Milk Frother
+Option 2: Making Matcha Latte with a Milk Frother

 If you have a milk frother, then making matcha latte has become even easier!
 I personally use a Dualit milk frother, which has the ability to make both hot and cold froth.
 I love this in particular, as it saves me having to heat the plant milk in advance.